OSUrobotics/infrastructure-packages/README.md

 #### All the Needed packages for the testing Infrastructure (Updated Raspberry Pi Version)

 ## Prequisite:
 - Install docker and enable GUI support by following instructions in [docker_setup.md](https://github.com/OSUrobotics/infrastructure-packages/blob/new_file_structure/docker_setup.md).
+Follow all instructions listed, except it is not necessary to create a base image of ubuntu 18.0.4.
 - Install catkin tools: https://catkin-tools.readthedocs.io/en/latest/installing.html

 ## Setup: